jamesd-dev/DiagonAlley/README.md

 ## ROUTES:
 GET /

-renders the homepage
+Render the login/signup page
-GET /auth/signup
+GET /signup

-redirects to / if user logged in renders the signup form (with flash msg)
+redirects to /profile if user logged in renders the signup form
-POST /auth/signup
+POST /signup

-redirects to / if user logged in
-profile:
-username
-email
 password
 GET /auth/login

-redirects to / if user logged in renders the login form (with flash msg)
+redirects to / if user logged in renders the login form
 POST /auth/login

 redirects to / if user logged in